A cultural pioneer and art collector — uncover the life of the Stuart monarch who commissioned the Queen's House in Greenwich

 Anne was very ill towards the end of her life.
 After the birth of her last child it is thought that she suffered gynaecological problems as well as having an ulcerated leg and gout.

-Despite visiting various spas in Bath and Greenwich in an attempt to recover, Anne was too ill to leave Hampton Court after 1618.
-She eventually died there, on 2 March 1619, of Tuberculosis aged 44.
+Despite visiting various spas in Bath and Greenwich in an attempt to recover, Anne was too ill to leave Hampton Court Palace after 1618.
+She eventually died there, on 2 March 1619, of tuberculosis aged 44.

-Anne’s death came before the completion of the Queen’s house.
-It was completed in 1638 by her daughter in law Henrietta Maria.
+Anne’s death came before the completion of the Queen’s House.
+It was completed in around 1636 by her daughter in law, Henrietta Maria.